For all VOI's current news visit the VOI News & Events page

 Katie Kurtz, Deputy District Attorney, Addresses the 2015 Courage Walk in April

 Click here to view the Courage Walk 2015 Newsletter

 Services for Primary and Secondary Victims

-Victim Outreach offers comprehensive support services to victims of crime and/or trauma.
+Victim Outreach Incorporated offers comprehensive support services to victims of crime and/or trauma.
 Primary clients include those who have been impacted by criminal acts or non-crime related traumatic events such as suicide, SIDS death, fatal car accident or natural disaster.

 Services are also provided to secondary victims - family members or witnesses who were seriously impacted by the trauma.

 A crisis reaction is a normal reaction to an abnormal event.
 The sort of events that can cause serious distress can include involvement in/or witnessing:

 - Personal trauma, such as abuse, sexual assault, robbery or burglary